marcotoronto/rdm-test/content/02_file_formats.md

 <img src="figures/congrats.jpg" width="300" style="margin-left:30px"/>
 </p>

-Now you know which file formarts are proper for data curation and the research data can be preserved for a longer term!
+Now you know which file formarts are proper for data curation so your research data can be preserved for a longer term!

 <br>